Fair Division in a Variable Setting: Introduction

-Given a near-$\ef1$ allocation, the goal is to redistribute the items by causing {\em minimal disruption} to the existing allocation.
-In particular, the redistribution needs to be carried out while ensuring the $\ef1$-happiness of other agents (i.e., creating no new $\ef1$-envy), and to finally reach an $\ef1$ allocation.
-Starting from a near-$\ef1$ allocation where every agent except one, say agent $1$, is $\ef1$-happy, we allow a sequence of \emph{transfers} of a single item from one bundle to another, such that the new allocation is near-$\ef1$, and every agent other than agent $1$ remains $\ef1$-happy.
-Our aim is to modify the allocations by performing a sequence of transfers between agents so as to eventually reach an $\ef1$ allocation.
+Given an arbitrary allocation, the goal is to redistribute the items by causing {\em minimal disruption} to the existing allocation and reach an $\mathsf{EF1}$ allocation.
+To do so, we consider a sequence of \emph{item transfers} such that it does not create any new $\mathsf{EF1}$-envy among the agents.
+We refer to such transfers that cause minimal disruption to the system as \emph{valid transfers}.
+Our aim is to modify the input allocation by performing a sequence of valid transfers between agents and eventually reach an $\mathsf{EF1}$ allocation.